Gail Mabo, Tom Calma, Leah Armstrong, Rod Little, Agnes Shea, Jenny Macklin and Samantha Faulkner, 30 May 2012

 Now I would like to finish, like I normally do, in the words of the Ngunnawal people: ‘Nagana yarabai yangu’, which means ‘you’re welcome to leave your footprints on our land now’ or in other words welcome to Ngunnawal country.
 Please enjoy the rest of the evening.
 Thank you all.

-SAMANTHA FAULKNER: Thank you, Auntie Agnes.
+SAMANTHA FAULKNER: Thank you, Aunty Agnes.
 I would also like to acknowledge my fellow directors of the corporation here this evening: Masepah Banu, our chairperson; Daniel Morseu, our deputy chairperson; and Fiona Peterson, our secretary, who can’t be with us this evening; and also acknowledge Lydia George, our director, here this evening as well.

 The ACT Torres Strait Islanders Corporation was founded in 1996.
 Its objectives are to promote and encourage the Torres Strait Islander heritage and culture to the members of the corporation and to maintain the objects of the corporation through economic, social and educational activities.
 Our membership is open to all Torres Strait Islander and Aboriginal people who live in the Canberra region.
 I think we have currently just opened that up to all supporters too.
 I would welcome you to join and be a member or an associate member.